RadiologyInfo - The radiology information resource for patients

 • Any procedure where the skin is penetrated carries a risk of infection.
 The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.

-• Doing a biopsy of tissue located deep within the breast carries a slight risk that the needle will pass through the chest wall, allowing air around the lung that could collapse a lung.
-This is a rare occurrence.
+• Depending on the type of biopsy or the design of the biopsy machine, a biopsy of tissue located deep within the breast carries a slight risk that the needle will pass through the chest wall.
+This could allow air around the lung and cause the lung to collapse.
+This is extremely rare.

 What are the limitations of Stereotactic Breast Biopsy?